Blackberry House Paint Instructions

 SPECIAL NOTE: Remember to take a before and after picture of your project.
 Feel free to post it to our page!

 1. Clean your project with a commercial degreaser product such as Krud Kutter or Zep.
 We suggest cleaning with the scrub side of a sponge (Scotch Brite, for example) to get all the residue off your project.
 You want to start with a clean surface.
 If you are working on a laminate piece, we recommend that you clean it with a deglosser for best results.
 Be sure to wipe the cleaner off with a clean wet rag.
+You want all cleaning residue to be removed from your project piece, otherwise, you risk a less than perfect paint job.
 Let it dry completely before painting.
+(Note for painting over oil based pieces: Do not clean any oil based project with degreaser or it will cause the surface to become gummy, and extremely hard to remove.
+A little dish soap in water and a scotch brite pad and the best choice for cleaning oil based surfaces.)

 If your project requires more than one coat, let the first coat dry completely before applying the second coat.
 It dries fast, so it won’t take long.
 Applying wet paint to wet paint only pushes your paint around, it doesn’t add more paint, and in most cases will actually pick up your first layer.